-In 1990, the total emissions from Tokelau were 3.17 kt CO_2 -e.
-Between 1990 and 2020, total emissions increased by 31.9 per cent (1.01 kt CO_2 -e) to 4.18 kt CO_2 -e.
+In 1990, total emissions from Tokelau were 3.17 kt CO_2 -e.
+Between 1990 and 2021, the total emissions increased by 19.4 per cent (0.61 kt CO_2 -e) to 3.78 kt CO_2 -e (chapter 8, table 8.1.1).
+From 1990 to 2021, the average annual increase in gross emissions was 0.75 per cent.

-The emission categories that contributed the most to this change were Domestic navigation and Electricity generation.
+The emissions categories that contributed the most to this change were Domestic navigation and Electricity generation.

-The changes in Domestic navigation are a result of Tokelau gaining ownership and use of the ferry Mataliki in 2016, cargo vessel Kalopaga in 2018 and passenger vessel Fetu o te Moana in 2019.
-This led to an increasing number of sea voyages between the atolls, which in turn increased transport emissions.
+The changes in Domestic navigation were a result of Tokelau gaining ownership and use of the ferry Mataliki in 2016, cargo vessel Kalopaga in 2018 and Fetu o te Moana in 2019, which led to an increasing number of sea voyages between the atolls and so increased transport emissions.
 Emissions from Tokelau's IPPU sector have also increased mainly due to the introduction of air conditioning after 2006.
-Further changes in Tokelau's Energy sector emissions are a significant rise (by nearly 400 per cent) and then drop (by 82.5 per cent) in consumption of imported petroleum products used for electricity production in Tokelau.
-Emissions from Tokelau's Agriculture sector decreased slightly as a result of a reduced pig population.
+Further changes in Tokelau's Energy sector emissions are, first, a significant rise (by nearly 400 per cent) and then a major drop (by 82.5 per cent) in the consumption of imported petroleum products used for electricity production in Tokelau.
+Emissions from Tokelau's Agriculture sector decreased slightly as a result of a reduced swine population.